FactorioCalc/FactorioCalc/docs/guide.rst

   >>> setGameConfig('custom', userRecipesFile())

-`userRecipesFile()` assumes factorio is storing its data in the standard location (``%APPDATA%\Factorio`` for Windows or ``$HOME/.factorio`` for Linux).
+`userRecipesFile()` assumes Factorio is storing its data in the standard location (``%APPDATA%\Factorio`` for Windows or ``$HOME/.factorio`` for Linux).
 If this is not the case you will need to provide the correct path.